philip-papasavvas/src/README.md

 [![PRs](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-Small projects, focused on:
+A mixutre of different (small projects), focused on:
 - technical analysis of security price data
+- daily email using web scraping and calling data from a database
 - portfolio optimisation
 - stationarity (a stochastic process where the unconditional joint probability distribution does not change when shifted in time)